Pro Bono Program

 Recognition of Extraordinary Service: The Law School will recognize students who commit an extraordinary amount of public service with a certificate for pro bono and community service at award levels of 75 and 150 hours.
 Students may not apply their pro bono hours towards the community service certificate.

-Reporting of Service Hours: At the end of each semester, students will submit to the Center for Career Development pro bono logs documenting their pro bono service.
+Reporting of Service Hours: Students shall report their pro bono hours within the Symplicity system and upload pro bono logs, signed by an attorney supervisor.
 A student may include a maximum of 10% of time spent in training and certification in the total hours.
 The pro bono graduation requirement must be satisfied before a student may register for his or her final semester of law school.
 Transfer students may seek pro bono credit for work completed at their prior law school.

-Pro Bono Placements: Approved pro bono placements include, but are not limited to:
+Pro Bono Placements: Approved pro bono placements include:

 - Uncompensated law-related work at a government agency, legal aid entity, or non-profit or advocacy organization that advances the public good.